ddy623/Prediction-of-Product-Sales/README.md

 By: Deidre Hunt

 Business Problem:
 What products at a grocery store has the most impact on sales?
+The products sold at the grocery store were

 Data:
 The data shows that some items were sold more than others and that item visibility played a role in sales.
 The target of the project was outlet_sales and the features of the assignment were: Item_Weight, Item_Visibility, Item_MRP, and Outlet Establishment Year.